A registered nurse works directly with patients, physicians, and healthcare professionals to provide care and monitor required treatments.

 Program is approved by the California Board of Registered Nursing.

-Apply Now Schedule a Tour
+Apply Now Schedule an info session

 Practice measuring and recording patients vital signs.

 Provide safe and compassionate care during an individual’s most vulnerable time.